universal-ctags/citre/docs/user-manual/citre-global.md

 # How To Use `citre-global`

 `citre-global` is a GNU Global plugin for Citre.
-With `citre-global`, you can find the references of a symbol using xref or UI similar to `citre-jump` and `citre-peek`.
+With `citre-global`, you can find the completions, definitions or references of a symbol using capf, xref or UI similar to `citre-jump` and `citre-peek`.

 ## Prerequisite